Ministry of Indigenous Relations and Reconciliation

 Guidelines and procedure manuals designed to assist government officials and proponents with meeting consultation obligations with First Nations.

-Reconciliation and agreements focus on closing socio-economic gaps that separate Aboriginal people from other British Columbians.
+Reconciliation and agreements focus on closing socio-economic gaps that separate Indigenous people from other British Columbians.

 - First Nations Negotiations

-First Nations engagement, through negotiation, is pivotal to the well being of Aboriginal Interests, businesses and citizens.
+First Nations engagement, through negotiation, is pivotal to the well being of Indigenous Interests, businesses and citizens.

 - Economic Development

-The Province supports Aboriginal entrepreneurs through programs, training and funding.
+The Province supports Indigenous entrepreneurs through programs, training and funding.